-A mammogram is an x-ray of the breast.
+A mammogram is a low-dose x-ray of the breast.
 A screening mammogram is used to look for signs of breast disease when you do not have any breast symptoms.
 Many breast cancers take years to develop.
 A mammogram can detect cancer in its early stages, even before a lump can be felt, when treatment can be most successful.
 Screening mammograms usually take x-ray pictures of each breast from 2 different angles.

 Mammograms should be obtain annually by all women beginning at the age of 40